ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ## 2.2 Creating an Application
 ### 2.2.1 Provide Demographic Data

-The Individual is provided with Demographic form for new pre-registration application, Individual Fills Demographic Details (Full Name, Age/DOB, Gender, Residential status, Address Lines (1,2,3), Region, Province, City, Local Administrative Authority, Mobile Number, Email Id, CNIE/EC Number, Postal Code).
+The Individual is provided with Demographic form based on the id Object Definition for new pre-registration application, Individual Fills Demographic Details (e.g., Full Name, Age/DOB, Gender, Residential status, Address, Mobile Number, Email Id, etc.).
 The system validates the Fields entered, the system also checks for the Mandatory fields.
 Once validated the Pre-Registration Id is generated and the Demographic details provided gets mapped to that PRID.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-individual.md)

 ### 2.2.2 Create Multiple Applications

-The Individual can create Multiple Applications, once the Demographic Details and the Documents are uploaded the Individual can add an applicant from the Preview page.
-The Individual can also add applicants from Dashboard by clicking on Create New Application.
-The system provides the Individual with Demographic form to fill.
+Once the Demographic Details are filled and the Documents are uploaded, if the Individual wishes to add an applicant, he/she can opt to select add an applicant option on the preview page or on the Dashboard.
+The system provides the Individual with Demographic form based on the defined id Object Definition to fill.
 The system associates the pre-registration Id to the new Application(s) created.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-individual.md)